Queens Speech Priorities

 The Commission is interested in the proposals in this bill to establish a new set of guarantees to an individually tailored education for each child and their parents.
 We will be looking to ensure that any work in this area takes into account the needs of all children and works towards the narrowing gaps in education outcomes which is a key priority for the Commission.

 Opening family court hearings

 The Commission will be interested in proposals in the bill that seeks to allow the media greater access to family courts.
 The Bill may give the courts the discretion to disapply the current safeguard where it is in the public interest and safe to do so.
 The Government has indicated that any moves would protect the identities of families.
 We will be looking to ensure that these protections are sufficient.

 Financial Services and Business Bill

-The Commission recently carried out a Financial Services Inquiry to investigate the nature and causes of gender discrimination and inequality in financial services organisations and to indentify effective solutions.
+The Commission recently carried out a Financial Services Inquiry to investigate the nature and causes of gender discrimination and inequality in financial services organisations and to identify effective solutions.
 We used our legal powers under section 16 of the Equality Act, which include mandatory disclosure powers, to access information that may not be otherwise available.

 Findings from our inquiry include:

 - Women employees earned an average of £2,875 in annual performance related pay compared to an average of £14,554 for men - a gender pay gap of 80 per cent.